-Currency policy:
+Currency Policy:

 • The default position of the Fund is to accept the unhedged currency exposure associated with the securities that it invests in.
 However, the fund will sometimes use foreign exchange forwards (and allocation of any cash balances) to tilt the Fund's exposure to a different mix of currencies than arises directly from the underlying investments, if the investment manager judges that this different mix of currency exposures is likely to result in a better balance of risk and return.
+The Fund will typically have over 90% net unhedged exposure to currencies other than the New Zealand dollar.